 The 19th-century aura of this quaint village is enhanced by the renowned Shaw Festival, which offers an entire summer of superlative theater.

-Visitor InfoNiagara-on-the-Lake Chamber of Commerce 26 Queen St. Lower Level NIAGARA-ON-THE-LAKE, ON L0S 1J0.
+Visitor Centers Niagara-on-the-Lake Chamber of Commerce 26 Queen St. Lower Level Niagara-on-the-Lake, ON L0S 1J0.
 Phone:(905)468-1950

-Self-guiding toursInformation about walking tours of the area is available from the chamber of commerce.
+Self-guiding ToursInformation about walking tours of the area is available from the chamber of commerce.

-Things to SeeFort George National Historic Site
+Things to Do Fort George National Historic Site